GabbisCode/My-Note-taking/C/c-programming-for-beginners/challange/19-Find_the_number_of_lines_in_a_file/readme.md

+# 19-Find_the_number_of_lines_in_a_file

 ## Requirements

-•write a program to find the total number of lines in a text file
+Write a program to find the total number of lines in a text file

-•create a file that contains some lines of text
+* create a file that contains some lines of text

-•open your test file
+* open your test file

-•use the fetc function to parse characters in a file until you get to the EOF
+* use the fgetc function to parse characters in a file until you get to the EOF.
+If EOF increment counter

-•If EOF increment counter

-•display as output the total number of lines in the file
+* display as output the total number of lines in the file.

 ## Codes by Jason